samsonovss/ha_oppo20x_ipcontrol/COMMANDS.md

 # Oppo UDP-20x Telnet Commands

-This document lists all known Telnet commands for controlling Oppo UDP-20x series media players (e.g., UDP-203, UDP-205), sourced from community efforts and the `Oppo20XCommand.cs` file.
+This document lists all known Telnet commands for controlling Oppo UDP-20x series media players (e.g., UDP-203, UDP-205).
 Each command includes an English and Russian description, followed by the Telnet command itself.
 Commands are grouped into three categories: Basic Commands, Query Commands, and Advanced Commands.

 ---